 favorite conversation topics include:

-Her work has been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Todd Almond, PigPen Theatre Co., Shaina Taub and Kiah Victoria and developed at Rhinebeck Musicals, The National Theater Institute, the Writer’s Colony at Goodspeed, Artemisia Theatre and HERE Arts Center.
+Her writing and arrangements has been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Kat Cunning, PigPen Theatre Co., Shaina Taub and Kiah Victoria and developed at SPACE on Ryder Farm, Rhinebeck Musicals, Art Farm, The National Theater Institute, the Writer’s Colony at Goodspeed, Urban Stages, Artemisia Theatre and HERE Arts Center.

 She is a Johnny Mercer Songwriters Project Fellow, where she has served as adjudicator for the past two years.
 She is also a lyricist with the BMI Lehman Engel Musical Theatre Workshop.
 She was as one of New York Musical Festival's Women of Note in 2016, 2017 and 2018.

 She is the recipient of a Lower Manhattan Cultural Council grant in support of her immersive work Extinct, which will debut this year.
 Her piece Middlemist Red is currently in development as part of New Victory LabWorks 2017-2018 season and will be in residence at SPACE on Ryder Farm this fall.
-There, she will also be working on her musical The Lucky Few with Todd Almond at the farm.
+There, she will also be working on her musical The Lucky Few with Todd Almond.

 She was also chosen as one of Chen Dance's NewSteps Emerging Choreographers in 2018 and debuted a brand new piece of dance theater with them this spring.

-This autumn, she will developing her opera The Society of Women in the Wilderness at Art Farm in Nebraska, and in January, she will begin writing her anachronistic play with music Against Women & Music! at Turkey Land Cove Foundation's residency.
+This autumn, she will developing her songcycle Oak at Art Farm in Nebraska, and in January, she will begin writing her anachronistic play with music Against Women & Music! at Turkey Land Cove Foundation's residency with Grace McLean.
 This winter, she will also be in residence with Letter of Marque’s Ensemble Playwright Lab in Brooklyn.

 She has been awarded the National Society of Arts and Letters’ Lavinia Kohl Award as well as the NJ Young Playwrights Award.
 Her poetry has been published in Burningword Literary Journal and Contrary Magazine, among others.